thesatwik/PublicProjects/2-TransitGateway-ConnectVPCs/HowTo.md

 ###################################This is the END of VPC & EC2 Setup################################

 ## Create Transit Gateway in Account A

+## Share Transit gateway to other accounts hosting VPC-B & VPC-C within AWS Organisation

+## Create Transit Gateway Attachments